A trip to Krakow can include visits to Auschwitz and Schindler's Factory, as well as a meeting with a Holocaust survivor.

 More broadly, your students can explore the history of the Jewish community in Poland from the Middle Ages up to the early 20th century and beyond.

-Our experts know Krakow very well and will work closely with you to tailor-make an itinerary that satisfies your specific requirements and learning objectives.
+Our experts know the city very well and will work closely with you to create a Krakow school trip that satisfies your specific requirements and learning objectives.

 A trip to Krakow can include visits to Auschwitz and Schindler's Factory, as well as a meeting with a Holocaust survivor.